 I never really helped my mother cook, but I definitely watched and admired her ability to make huge pots of chicken soup, trays of stuffed cabbage, and the biggest roast turkey I’ve ever seen.
 And no one makes meatballs the way my mom does – they are so soft and tender without any dairy and since we keep kosher they also have no pork.

 Needless to say, I always thought my mom was a great cook, and to this day there is nothing like the aroma in my parents’ house when they’re hosting a holiday meal or even just cooking up a traditional Shabbat (Friday night) dinner.

 That said, my mother doesn’t veer too much from traditional Jewish food, which isn’t always the healthiest, so it’s not too often that I make the classic recipes she would cook up.
 And when I do, have no doubt I will make some changes to healthify them just a bit.

-With Rosh Hashana, the Jewish new year, right around the corner, I knew exactly what I would make for this month’s ReDux.
+With Rosh Hashana, the Jewish new year, right around the corner, it was time for me to make over one of the classic recipes my mother always has on the table for this holiday (and many others).
 The original recipe for this Cinnamon Apple Noodle Kugel has been in my family for many years – my mother’s mother, who I called Bubby, passed it down to my mother who passed it down to me and actually included it in my bridal shower recipe book in honor of my Bubby (see below).

 I absolutely love the original version of this noodle kugel – I can eat piece after piece of it – but it’s not the healthiest recipe, and once I saw what actually went in it I knew there was room for improvement.
 And so, off I went to the kitchen to tweak it and make it just a little more nutritious while making sure it was still delicious.